Get Your Family Dispute Case Packet — Private, Fast, Affordable

 - Flexibility: Parties can select arbitrators and schedule sessions conveniently, accommodating busy military and civilian schedules in Goodfellow Afb.

 - Preservation of Relationships: The collaborative environment promotes amicable solutions, mitigating long-term conflicts.
+By reducing hostility, arbitration encourages ongoing cooperation, essential for family and community well-being.

-The arbitration process in Goodfellow Afb
+The Arbitration Process in Goodfellow Afb

 Initial Agreement and Selection of Arbitrator